zarra-em/slow-bloom/content/recipes/cooking/sweet and spicy chickpea salad.md

-this recipe sort of emerged from wanting to find easy dishes that aligned with my pescatarian diet, but also as a loose adaptation of channa chaat and moroccan chickpea salad ("loose" being the key word because drawing comparisons would be sacrilegious). maybe it's more appropriate to say that this "salad" was a product of hunger induced experimentation. whatever the origins, i think it's delicious and a quick on-the-go meal. i've even brought it camping and both the wasps and i seemed to be enamoured by the kashmiri chili. hope you enjoy :)
+this recipe sort of emerged from wanting to find easy dishes that aligned with my pescatarian diet, but also as a loose adaptation of channa chaat and moroccan chickpea salad ("loose" being the key word because drawing comparisons would be sacrilegious). maybe it's more appropriate to say that this "salad" was a product of hunger-induced experimentation. whatever the origins, i think it's delicious and a quick on-the-go meal. i've even brought it camping and both the wasps and i seemed to be enamoured by the kashmiri chilli. hope you enjoy :)

 **warning**: the measurements are *very rough* estimations, so i would recommend altering the recipe based on taste.